 For garlic pork steaks

-- 3–4 medium pork steaks or pork chops
+- 3-4 medium pork chops or pork steaks

 - 1/2 teaspoon sea salt